manufacture-dev/manufacture-dev.github.io/content/english/join-us/_index.md

   label: "**Why join us?**"
   content:
     - item: "Today, there are still taboos around agile transformations.
 In theory, many customers have gone there.
-In fact, all the boxes are not checked.Aujourd'hui, il existe encore des tabous autour des transformations agiles.
-Dans la théorie, de nombreux clients y sont passés.
-Dans les faits, toutes les cases ne sont pas cochées."
+In fact, all the boxes are not checked."
     - item: "We are committed to raising the level of IT and helping companies increase their capacity for impact through their products."
     - item: "Figuring out how to master technique and transmission are our fundamentals."
     - item: "Democratizing the role of technical coach is one of the means."